liray-unendlich/vps/README.md

  | --generate   | -g           | --                  | generate and preinput masternode private key                        |

 ## Issues and Questions
 Please open a GitHub Issue if there are problems with this installation method.
-Many ZENZO team members activel support people installing masternodes and can provide assistance in the ZENZO Discord channel.
+The ZENZO Team and community actively support people installing masternodes and can provide assistance in the ZENZO Discord channel.
 Here is a Discord invitation:

 https://discord.gg/hUDDV8H